 Submission of modules

 The initial step is the development of the programme’s curricular modules.
 The CPSA-A scheme can be extended at any time.
-Anybody with relevant expertise can contribute a curriculum module by producing a module description to be submitted to iSAQB.
-The iSAQB Advanced Level working group will then decide whether the module should be accepted or rejected.
-There may also be further feedback given to the author that must be incorporated before the module can be accepted.
+Anybody with relevant expertise can contribute a curriculum module by producing an abstract to be submitted to iSAQB.
+The iSAQB working group Advanced Level will then decide whether the module should be accepted or rejected.
+The author then receives a document template for the module description.
+There may also be further feedback on the curricular module submitted by him that must be incorporated before the module can be accepted.

 Publication of modules